 In 2012-2013, two girls began studies under the project and finished their first year with success : Ooh at university and Gaw-ria for Vocational Training.

-This school year 2016-2017 also Boong, Su and Pop will obtain their degree.
-Gaw-Ria ended last year her study in Vocational Training, and inspired by the other girls and with our encouragement she also now started higher studies, with success.
+At the end of the 2016-2017 school year, Boong, Su and Pop also obtained their diploma.
+Gaw-Ria ended her studies in Vocational-Training that year and inspired by the other girls and partly thanks to our encouragements, she also successfully started a higher study.

-Next year there will be two new girls, Chompoo and Poonyapha, joining the program and we will also welcome a first boy, nicknamed Tom.
-His dream is to embark on a higher technical study
+The following school year, Chompoo and Dao were included in the program and we also welcomed a first boy, nicknamed Tom.
+His dream is to obtain a higher technical diploma.
+Chompoo stopped shortly thereafter, which we always regret.

 In the end of February 2013, we visited for the first time the Father Ray Foundation in Pattaya, and we were truly impressed by their work, their accomplishments and the scope of the organization : 800 children and 200 collaborators.
 We were wonderfully received by very friendly, dedicated, and motivated staff.